-If you’re anything like us, tips and tricks that speed up cleaning, fixing and maintaining your bike are invaluable because it means you get more time for riding.
+If you’re anything like us, tips and tricks that speed up cleaning, fixing and maintaining your bike are invaluable because they mean you get more time for riding.

 1. Powdered laundry detergent for your hands

 After you’ve cleaned and lubed your bike, your hands are probably going to be blacker than a coal miner’s lungs.
-What’s worse, everything you touch will have greasy black fingerprints on it, but no matter how much you scrub there will still be remnants of drivetrain gunk on your hands and under your fingernails.
+What’s worse, everything you touch will have greasy black fingerprints on.
+But, no matter how much you scrub, there will still be remnants of drivetrain gunk on your hands and under your fingernails.

 2. Save that valve cap

-Considering their size and weight, I keep a couple with chopped tops in my saddle bag because they’re extremely easy to lose.
+Considering their size and weight, we keep a couple with chopped tops in our saddle bags because they’re extremely easy to lose.